rolandyuwy/tp/docs/DeveloperGuide.md

 The `ChangeQuantityCommandParser` class parses the command by first extracting the index of the food item within the food list displayed to the user.

 Next, the `amount` is parsed.
 It is a non-zero signed double value.
-Similar to the constraints applied to the quantity field, the magnitude of the amount should be more than -100,000.00 and less than +100,000.00 but not zero.
+Similar to the constraints applied to the `quantity` field, the magnitude of the `amount` should be more than -100,000.00 and less than +100,000.00 but not zero.

-* Having a quantity change of zero is meaningless.
+* Having a `quantity` change of zero is meaningless.
-* The signed value is used to denote the increment or decrement of the quantity value.
+* The signed value is used to denote the increment or decrement of the `quantity` value.
-* The amount value is constrained to a maximum of 2 decimal places.
+* The `amount` value is constrained to a maximum of 2 decimal places.
 Any additional decimal places used will not be meaningful from the user's point of view.
-* A unit is not required as it can be derived from the existing unit of the food item when the user wants to change its quantity.
+* A unit is not required as it can be derived from the existing unit of the food item when the user wants to change its `quantity`.

-A new `ChangeQuantityCommand` object is created with the extracted index and amount.
+A new `ChangeQuantityCommand` object is created with the extracted index and `amount`.
 It will retrieve the correct food item from the filtered list of food item provided by the `model` object.

 The selected food item will have its quantity updated through the `changeQuantityCommand#updateFoodQuantity` method.
-The method will calculate the new quantity and throw a `CommandException` if the new quantity is less than or equal to zero, or more than 100,000.00.
+The method will calculate the new `quantity` and throw a `CommandException` if the new `quantity` is less than or equal to zero, or more than 100,000.00.

 * The `oldQuantity#updateQuantityValue` method is called within the `changeQuantityCommand#updateFoodQuantity` method.
-* In the `updateQuantityValue` method, `BigDecimal` is used to do arithmetic operations on the old quantity's value and the amount to be incremented/decremented by.
-This is due to accuracy errors when performing arithmetic opetations on double values.
+* In the `updateQuantityValue` method, `BigDecimal` is used to do arithmetic operations on the old quantity's value and the `amount` to be incremented/decremented by.
+This is due to accuracy errors when performing arithmetic operations on double values.

 The following sequence diagram illustrates how the command `changeqty` works: